tangjm/data-engineering-notes/public/AWS/module9_cloud_architecture/high_availability.md

 ### Availability

-Availability is the percentage of the time that an application is functioning as intended
+Availability is the percentage of the time that an application is functioning as intended.

 $$ \text{Availability} = \frac{\text{normal operation time}}{\text{total time}}
 $$